Why Choose a Career in Policing?

 Adaptability

-- The ability to adjust oneself readily to different conditions
+• The ability to adjust oneself readily to different condition

 Analytical Thinking